CV

 courses in many different Doctoral Training Schools around the world.

-Until today I supervised 17 PhD students.
+Until today I supervised 17 PhD students and presently supervising two

 Varia